lucaleonect/nqa_server/README.md

 Neural Quantum Annealing (NQA) is the hybrid optimisation strategy introduced in `paper/paper.pdf`.
 It blends the adiabatic schedule of quantum annealing with neural-network wavefunctions called Deep Boltzmann Quantum States.
 The method starts from an easy reference Hamiltonian, gradually morphs it into the target Ising or QUBO problem, and repeatedly re-optimises the neural state with natural-gradient updates so the ground state is tracked throughout the sweep.
 This combination delivers exact ground states for large spin-glass instances while staying entirely in classical GPU-friendly software.

 ## Containers in a Nutshell
 If you are new to Docker: think of a container as a lightweight mini-computer that bundles the code and its dependencies.
 Running `docker compose up` starts the database, API, scheduler, and solver containers together so you do not have to install each piece manually.
-When you shut them down, your inputs and results stay on disk in the `shared-data/` folder.
+Data persists in Docker volumes (`pgdata` and `shared-data`) across restarts unless you remove them.

 ## Before You Start